cardboard-iguana/cardboard-iguana.com/log/2021-10-28-tryhackme-complete-beginner.md

 Okay, the auto-stabilized socat shells are pretty freakin' cool.

-...Also, I'm really not sure why socat's syntax is considered that much harder.
+…Also, I'm really not sure why socat's syntax is considered that much harder.
 It's pretty readable.

 > Look through PayloadsAllTheThings and try some of the other reverse shell techniques.
 Try to analyze them and see *why* they work.